Darkkey/erlamsa/README.md

 ```

 ## Using as fuzzing proxy
-Erlamsa could be used a fuzzing "MiTM" proxy for TCP and UDP protocols.
+Erlamsa could be used a fuzzing "MiTM" proxy for HTTP(s), TCP (also TLS) and UDP protocols.
 This allow to fuzz the communication between server and client, modifying packets coming from server to client, from client to server, or in both cases.

 To use it as fuzzing proxy, run as:
 ```